dbmi-bgm/cgap-portal/src/encoded/tests/data/variant_workbook/README.rst

 ================

 The Variant Workbook contains files related to testing variants on cgap.
 Below is an overview of each file.
+See the respective test files.
+If you require variants/genes for testing, see variant_fixtures.py.

     * expected.py - contains expected values, used in tests.
 Modify these if you update the mapping table/vcf.
     * gene_table.csv - contains the gene annotation fields, to be ingested